Oysters en brochette: History

 At one time, it was a ubiquitous option on menus across the spectrum of New Orleans restaurants.
 The dish is served, as of November 2015, at Galatoire's.

 Variations

-Oysters en brochette has been prepared with mushrooms on the skewers, rather than bacon, and also with both mushrooms, bacon, chunks of tomato, and/or cubes of cooked ham.
+Oysters en brochette has been prepared with mushrooms on the skewers, rather than bacon, and also with both mushrooms, bacon, chunks of tomato or cubes of cooked ham.

 Similar dishes

 A similar dish served as an hors d'oeuvre is angels on horseback.
 Single oysters are wrapped in partially cooked slices of bacon, each skewered with a toothpick.
 They are floured, deep-fried, and then passed on cocktail platters with a dipping sauce.